 On October 14, 1947, history was made when Charles "Chuck" Yeager, a fearless and determined test pilot, shattered the myth of the impossible by breaking the sound barrier.
-This daring feat marked an important milestone in aviation history and paved the way for supersonic flight and shaped the future of aerospace technology and exploration.
+This daring feat marked an important milestone in aviation history and paved the way for supersonic flight, shaping the future of aerospace technology and exploration.

 The Challenge